tobowers/motionbox-eventhandler/README.markdown

     MBX.EventHandler.subscribe("#one", "click", my_listener);  // this will trigger 'my_listener' only by clicking on the li with the id of "one"
     // or
-    MBX.EventHandler.subscribe(".my_li_class", "click", my_listener);  // this will trigger 'my_listener' by clicking either of the LIs below
+    MBX.EventHandler.subscribe(".my_li_class", "click", my_listener);  // this will trigger 'my_listener' by clicking either of the LIs above

 All three of the required arguments may be an array: